kraftb/Arduino-Synth/README.md

 The complete audio synthesizing task runs in the background.
 After calling the "play" method you can do whatever your application should do.
-You can poll the "Synth" object wheter playing has finished.
+You can poll the "Synth" object whether playing has finished.

 When I started this project I believed there would be no software synthesizer for the Arduino.
 I just saw some people on youtube who used three/four of the PWMs at audio-level frequencies (20 Hz ..
 15 kHz) and via an analog mixing circuitry or using a resistor-ladder DAC.
+Arduino-Synth internally does digital mixing of the channels being played.

 As already mentioned playing music is quite easy.
 In fact there are only two methods you have to use: